kevinrosenfield/kevinrosenfield.com/_posts/2023-08-28-clickstream-analytics.md

 <h2>Summary</h2>
 <p>
 Senior management at Indeed recognized a lack of alignment between the UX strategies of different product teams, By viewing adjacent Indeed products as separate, product teams risked creating a disjointed end-to-end user experience.
 To resolve this issue, they directed the Product Organization to create a unified framework for design, product management, and UX research, emphasizing the need to break down artificial boundaries between products to ensure a seamless user experience.
-I conducted foundational quantitative research and proof-of-concept development to initiate clickstream analytics research across all employer-facing products.</p>
+I conducted foundational quantitative research and proof-of-concept development to initiate clickstream analytics research across all employer-facing products.
 </p>

 <h2>The Business Problem</h2>